-To: Jerold Gidner

-Director, Bureau of Trust Funds Administration

-Mark Lee Greenblatt

-From: Mark Lee Greenblatt

-From: Mark Lee Greenblatt Inspector General

-Subject: Independent Auditors' Reports on the Tribal and Other Trust Funds and Individual Indian Monies Trust Funds Financial Statements for Fiscal Years 2021 and 2020 Report No. 2021-FIN-035
+To: Jerold Gidner Director, Bureau of Trust Funds Administration From: Kathleen Sedney Hathleen Sedney Assistant Inspector General for Audits, Inspections, and Evaluations Subject: Independent Auditors' Reports on the Tribal and Other Trust Funds and Individual Indian Monies Trust Funds Financial Statements for Fiscal Years 2022 and 2021 Report No. 2022-FIN-031

-This memorandum transmits the KPMG LLP (KPMG) auditors' reports of the Tribal and Other Trust Funds (Tribal) and Individual Indian Monies Trust Funds (IIM) financial statements for fiscal years (FYs) 2021 and 2020 (collectively the Trust Funds Financial Statements).
+This memorandum transmits the KPMG LLP (KPMG) auditors' reports of the Tribal and Other Trust Funds (Tribal) and Individual Indian Monies Trust Funds (IIM) financial statements for fiscal years (FYs) 2022 and 2021 (collectively, the Trust Funds Financial Statements).
 These funds are managed by the Bureau of Trust Funds Administration (BTFA).

-Under a contract issued by the BTFA and monitored by the Office of Inspector General, KPMG, an independent public accounting firm, audited the Trust Funds Financial Statements for the FYs that ended September 30, 2021, and September 30, 2020.
+Under a contract issued by the BTFA and monitored by the Office of Inspector General, KPMG, an independent public accounting firm, audited the Trust Funds Financial Statements for the FYs that ended September 30, 2022, and September 30, 2021.
 The contract required that the audit be performed in accordance with U.S. generally accepted government auditing standards, Office of Management and Budget audit guidance, and the Government Accountability Office and the Council of the Inspectors General on Integrity and Efficiency Financial Audit Manual.

-In its audit of the Trust Funds Financial Statements, KPMG reported:
+In its audits of the Trust Funds Financial Statements, KPMG reported: